Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 The NIH PI must use PROTECT to submit to the IRBO the following:

 - A protocol describing the proposed use of the HFT.
-This may be a new human subjects research protocol, an amendment to an existing protocol or a request for a determination that the activity is not human subjects research.
+This may be a new human subjects research protocol, a modification to an existing protocol or a request for a determination that the activity is not human subjects research.
+Please contact OHSRP for guidance.

 - The protocol must describe whether the NIH research team will receive identifying information about the donor of the HFT.